hive-engine/steemsmartcontracts-wiki/Add-actions-to-my-Smart-Contract.md

- To make an action available in your Smart Contract you will need to hook up your code to the global variable **actions**
+ To make an action available in your Smart Contract, you will need to hook up your code to the global variable **actions**.

-for example, if I want to have an action called **addUser**:
+For example, if I want to have an action called **addUser**:

 ```js
 actions.addUser = function (payload) {